-- Keep your child well
+- · Keep your child well;

-- Protect your child from getting hurt
+- Protect your child from getting hurt;

-- Spot health problems early
+- · Spot health problems early; and

-- Apply for services like WIC, Head Start, Children's Rehabilitative Services (CRS), and the Arizona Early Intervention Program (AzEIP)
+Apply for services like WIC, Head Start, Children's Rehabilitative Services (CRS), and the Arizona Early Intervention Program (AzEIP).

-All children should see their doctor for well-child visits regularly.
-Well-child checkups should be done at the following ages or at any other time if medically indicated:
+All children should see their doctor for well-child\ visits regularly.
+Well-child checkups should be done at the following ages or at any other time based on your provider's advice: